DayaLopes/DayaLopes/README.md

 - 👋 Hi, I’m @DayaLopes
-- 👀 I’m interested in ...
-Aprender coisas novas
+- 👀 I’m interested in ...Learn new things
 - 🌱 I’m currently learning ...
-Libras, Ingles e  Ciencia da computação
+English, Italian and programming
 - 💞️ I’m looking to collaborate on ...
-Minha vida profissional
+My professional life
 - 📫 How to reach me ...
-Eu costumo usar o instagram com a conta @anedayaa

 <!---
 DayaLopes/DayaLopes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.